Midtrans/Midtrans-Opencart3/README.md

 3. Copy the `admin`, `catalog`, and `system` folders into your _OpenCart's_ root folder, and merge it.

+4. In your _OpenCart_ admin area, go to `Extensions` - `Extensions`.

+5. Filter by `Payments`, scroll down untill you find `Midtrans`.

+6. Click the `Install` green button and edit the plugin.

-4. In your _OpenCart_ admin area, enable the Midtrans plug-in and insert your merchant details (server key and client key).
+7. Insert your merchant details (server key and client key).

-5. Login into your Midtrans account and change the following options:
+8. Login into your Midtrans account and change the following options:

   * **Payment Notification URL** in Settings to `http://[your shop's homepage]/index.php?route=extension/payment/snap/payment_notification`